United Kingdom and the euro: Isle of Man

 It was the Manx Government's position that, if the United Kingdom had decided to participate in the euro, then it would be likely that the Isle of Man (which has its own currency, the Manx pound) would also choose to participate.
 Tynwald passed the Currency Act 1992 as part of preparations for the event that the UK decided to adopt the euro.
 In such a scenario, the Isle of Man wished to retain the right to issue its own currency, believing it to be an important public statement of independence.
 Retaining the island's own coinage also enables the Isle of Man Treasury to continue to benefit from the accrual of interest on the issued money (seigniorage).
 The Currency Act allows for the issue of a Manx euro currency at parity with the euro, referred to as a "substitute euro", which has an Isle of Man inscription on the obverse side of the coins.
 This proposal would essentially have replaced the "substitute sterling" with a "substitute euro", as they would have functioned in the same way.
 Manx versions of the euro coins and euro banknotes were designed.
-While the European Union is not obliged to accept the Manx desire to introduce a special Manx version of the euro, the Isle of Man could arguably introduce a currency pegged to the euro (akin to its situation now vis-à-vis the pound sterling, or the relationship between the euro and the Bulgarian lev).
+While the European Union is not obliged to accept the Manx desire to introduce a special Manx version of the euro, the Isle of Man could arguably introduce a currency pegged to the euro (akin to its situation now vis-à-vis the pound sterling, or the former relationship between the euro and the Bulgarian lev).
 There is no precedent for divergent national versions, beyond customising the national side of euro coins in the same way as other eurozone members.